mushfique44/elementals/README.md

 # Elementals

-The Elementals is webpage that contains a simple rock-paper-sissors style game.
-The elements of this game were inspired by popular entertainment media, 'Avatar: the last airbender' and 'Pokemon'
+The Elementals is website that contains a simple rock-paper-sissors style game.
+The elements of this game were inspired by popular entertainment media, 'Avatar: the last airbender' and 'Pokemon'.
+Its a game for all demographics that can enjoy a truly simple game were the user can play against a completely random computer.

 These three catorgories are generalised as most popular type of workouts a person would look for, and these consists of a lean workout plan; which is to loss muscle and look more toned and fit, then there''s bulk workout plan; which is for someone looking to gain a lot of muscle, and finally there's the weight loss plan; which is for someone looking to lose fat.